Renfeizh/RenfeiBlog/content/authors/admin/_index.md

 ---
 # Display name
-title: Nandan Haloi
+title: Renfei Zhang

 # Name pronunciation (optional)

 # Full name (for SEO)
-first_name: Nandan
+first_name: Renfei
-last_name: Haloi
+last_name: Zhang

 # Status emoji
 status:
-  icon: ☕️
+  icon: ☕

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Marie Curie Postdoctoral Fellow
+role: Business Controller at Booking.com

 # Organizations/Affiliations to show in About widget
 organizations: